PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 #### Minimum

-- Operating System
+- Operating system
-  - Windows 8.1 or newer (64 bit)
+  - Windows 8.1 or newer (64-bit)
-  - Ubuntu 18.04/Debian or newer, Arch Linux, or other distro (64 bit)
+  - Ubuntu 18.04/Debian or newer, Arch Linux, or other distro (64-bit)
 - CPU
   - Supports SSE4.1
-  - [PassMark Single Thread Performance](https://www.cpubenchmark.net/singleThread.html) rating near or greater than 1600
+  - [PassMark single thread performance](https://www.cpubenchmark.net/singleThread.html) rating near or greater than 1600
-    - Note: Recommended Single Thread Performance is based on moderately complex games.
+    - Note: Recommended single thread performance is based on moderately complex games.
 Games that pushed the PS2 hardware to its limits will struggle on CPUs at this level.
 Some release titles and 2D games which underutilized the PS2 hardware may run on CPUs rated as low as 1200.
       - A quick reference for CPU **intensive games**: [Wiki](https://wiki.pcsx2.net/Category:CPU_intensive_games), [Forum](https://forums.pcsx2.net/Thread-LIST-The-Most-CPU-Intensive-Games)
       - And CPU **light** games: [Forum](https://forums.pcsx2.net/Thread-LIST-Games-that-don-t-need-a-strong-CPU-to-emulate)
   - Two physical cores, with hyperthreading